lucianopereira86/Microservices-NetCore-Dapper-SQLServer/README.md

 ![swagger-1](/Docs/swagger-1.PNG)

-- The parameter "route" must have the pattern "<Controller>_<Method>".
+- The parameter "route" must have the pattern "Controller_Method".
 For example: the route "user_login" will access the "Login" method in the "UserController" of the APITestRegister.
 - The parameters sent in the request must be the same as the ones the APITestRegister expects to receive.

 ![swagger-2](/Docs/swagger-2.PNG)